Mnobody/yii-scheduler/README.md

 | monthly             | monthly-on:4,15:00 | twice-monthly:1,16,13:00  | last-day-of-month:14:00  |
 | quarterly           | yearly             | yearly-on:6,1,17:00       | days:1,4,6               |

-Also _schedule_ expressions can be combined:
+Also _schedule_ expressions can be combined, for example:

 |                         |                   |                         |
 |-------------------------|-------------------|-------------------------|